-The two organizations allied ahead of the Food and Drug Administration’s proposed changes to Nutrition Facts labels, anticipating increased demand for a more streamlined process for gathering and updating supplier ingredient data.
-With the ESHA-TraceGains automated interface, users can import their supplier data directly from TraceGains into ESHA’s Genesis R&D software.
+The two allied ahead of the FDA’s proposed Nutrition Facts label changes.
+Many expect increased demand for a better process for gathering and updating supplier ingredient data.
+And with the ESHA-TraceGains automated interface, users can import their supplier data directly from TraceGains into ESHA’s Genesis R&D software.

 “Food manufacturers need easier ways to manage supplier ingredient information across all platforms,” ESHA Research CEO Craig Bennett explained.
-“Together, ESHA and TraceGains will provide our shared customers with a simplified solution for updating supplier ingredient data without manually entering supplier ingredients.”
+“Together, we’ll provide our shared customers with a simplified solution for updating supplier ingredient data.”

-“We believe that, together, ESHA and TraceGains will finally offer the complete solution that food, beverage, and CPG companies have been looking for,” TraceGains CEO Gary Nowacki added during the partnership announcement.
-“Faced with ever-changing nutritional labeling challenges driven by regulations, consumers, and product innovation to fuel growth, ESHA and TraceGains customers will now have a ready solution for a rapid market response.”
+“We believe that, together, we can now offer the complete solution food and beverage companies have been looking for,” TraceGains CEO Gary Nowacki added.
+“Faced with ever-changing nutritional labeling challenges, our shared customers will now have a ready solution for a rapid market response.”

-Elizabeth Salvo from ESHA Research joined TraceGains to discuss the latest labeling changes.
-Elizabeth is Director of Regulatory and Consulting Services at ESHA Research, the preeminent nutrition software provider for almost four decades.
+Elizabeth Salvo from ESHA Research recently joined TraceGains to discuss the latest labeling changes.
+Salvo is director of regulatory and consulting services at ESHA Research.
 Watch the on-demand webinar recording here.